TheWolverine.com - Michigan Wolverines Football Postgame Podcast: Doug Skene With Chris Balas

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Click here to get your 30-day free trial!

-Former Michigan offensive lineman Doug Skene joins Chris Balas to talk about U-M's win over Wisconsin.
+Former Michigan All-Big Ten offensive lineman Doug Skene joins Chris Balas to talk about U-M's win over MSU, more.

 ---